longturn/freeciv21/docs/Playing/LT-Guide/twenty-turns.rst

 Early Government
 ----------------

-Everyone starts with Despotism as their form of government.
-If you are land constrained there is the City States government available with :advance:`Iron Working` (in the :term:`LTX` ruleset) that gives some nice benefits, but also has some constraints as well (see game help).
+Everyone starts with :government:`Despotism` as their form of government.
+If you are land constrained there is the :government:`City States` government available with :advance:`Iron Working` (in the :term:`LTX` ruleset) that gives some nice benefits, but also has some constraints as well (see game help).

-Most players either go the Despotism → Monarchy → Democracy path or the Despotism → Republic → Democracy path.
+Most players either go the :government:`Despotism` → :government:`Monarchy` → :government:`Democracy` path or
-It is easier to reach Monarchy than Republic.
-There is also a school of thought to abandon Despotism early and go Tribal right away.
+the :government:`Despotism` → :government:`Republic` → :government:`Democracy` path.
+It is easier to reach
+:government:`Monarchy` than :government:`Republic`.
+There is also a school of thought to abandon :government:`Despotism` early and go :government:`Tribal` right away.
 There are some differences between the two early governments that are worth comparing.
-For example Tribal has better production at the expense of science (bulbs) output.
+For example :government:`Tribal` has better production at the expense of science (bulbs) output.

-This table provides a side-by-side comparison of Despotism vs Tribal for a complete picture.
+This table provides a side-by-side comparison of :government:`Despotism` vs :government:`Tribal` for a complete picture.

 .. list-table:: Despotism vs Tribal
   :widths: 20 40 40